DPlayer234/lovedebugger/README.md

 debugger.removeUpdate(id)
 -- Removes a function by ID from being called every frame.

+local env, envName = debugger.getEnv()
+-- Returns the current environment root.
+Defaults to _G, "env".

+debugger.setEnv(env, [envName])
+-- Replaces the root environment used by the debugger and the Lua prompt.
+-- envName is the display name of the environment.

+debugger.loadString(code)
+-- Loads code with the environment set to debugger.getEnv().

 debugger.allowFunctionIndex([nicer_name])
 -- Enables function indexing, allowing you to browse the upvalues -- of functions by Shift-Left-Clicking them in the environment.